-When you’re working in an office, you can usually rely on your workplace’s cybersecurity infrastructure to help keep your network and data secure—but when working from home or on your personal devices, you don’t always have the same security assurances.
+When you are working in an office, you can usually rely on your workplace’s cybersecurity infrastructure to help keep your network and data secure—but when working from home or on your personal devices, you do not always have the same security assurances.

 Dual-factor authentication, also referred to as 2FA or MFA (multi-factor authentication), can be a strong deterrent to hackers and a critical step to take to help ensure your privacy and security.
 2FA adds a second layer of protection to your private accounts by asking you to enter a second personal identifier that cannot be guessed by hackers.
 Many financial institutions, email servers, and other online organizations already offer 2FA.

-Another common ploy of hackers and cybercriminals is to take control of your phone number.
+Another common ploy of hackers and cybercriminals is to take control of your phone number, which can be done through a SIM swap attack.
 Once they do this, they can receive your incoming calls and messages, discover information about your contacts, and even access your private bank accounts.
 There are several ways to protect your phone number, such as setting a PIN for account access, using strong passwords on your phone, and utilizing additional safeguards that your carrier might offer.
 Keeping your phone number protected also stops it from being used by hackers and spammers for robocalls.